Elements of training series: The Three D’s of difficulty.

 The first of the Three D’s: How Duration affects the difficulty level of dog training.

-The second of the Three D’s: Using Distance to increase or lower the difficulty of dog training.
+The second of the Three D’s: Using Distance to increase or lower the difficulty level.

 Distance is also involved when training either a “stay” or “wait” cue.
 When the training goal is to “park” your dog and move away from them the further, we walk away from them the higher the level difficulty of training is for our dog.

-The third of the Three D’s: Distractions and they affect the difficulty of dog training.
+The third of the Three D’s: Distractions and they affect the difficulty level.

 Conclusion, of the Difficulty level for training our dog.